UPPS 04.01.07 - Appropriate Use of Information Resources

 INAPPROPRIATE USES OF INFORMATION RESOURCES

-The following activities exemplify inappropriate use of the university’s information resources.
-These and similar activities are strictly prohibited for all users:
+The following is a non-exhaustive list of activities considered to be an inappropriate use of the university’s information resources and are strictly prohibited for all users:

 use of university information resources for illegal activities or purposes.
 The university will address instances of such misuse appropriately, which may include reporting to law enforcement authorities.
 Examples of illegal activities or purposes include unauthorized access, intentional corruption or misuse of information resources, theft, and child sexual abuse materials;